Peshka564/MLAlgorithms/README.md

 (**) Sources of the data and task requirements: https://github.com/aevanchen/machine_learning_miniprojects/tree/master

-Made from scratch only using numpy, matplotlib and scipy scikit-learn is only used for convenience and not in the implementation of the algorithms
+Made from scratch only using numpy, matplotlib and scipy scikit-learn is only used for comparing the implementations of the algorithms